huangpf/windows-dockerfile/mysql-windowsservercore/README.md

 # Description:

 Creates and image containing mysql 5.6.29.
-The database root account has a blank password.
-I am working on extending this so that basic DB administration such as creating a user, enabling remote connectivity can be completed for the image.
+Using this example, the root password will be blank, and remote connections enabled.
+There are a few hack in this Dockerfile to mitigate some unknown issues.
+The dockerfile CMD is just a persistent ping to give the container something to hang off of.

 # Environment: